Free PPE: Fabric Masks, Tyvek Gowns, PETg Face Shields...

 Where do I drop off donations?

-Donations of needed materials are gratefully accepted at 1333 NW 17th Street; Corvallis, OR; 97330.
+Donations of needed materials are gratefully accepted at 2945 NW Circle Blvd; Corvallis, OR; 97330.
 Well-labeled donation bins are located with the mask-making supplies in the carport.
 Please stick to the requested items (check out the “Yes Please” list to see what we need).
 Other items (like those from the “No Thank You” list) just pile up at the carport and become the problem of the wonderful volunteer lending us their space.

 What's the protocol at the Drop-Off/Pick Up Site?

 We're trying to keep everyone safe and healthy while we move this project along.
-Here's how you can help when you visit the 17th Street location:
+Here's how you can help when you visit the Circle Blvd. location:

 Where do I drop off completed masks?

-Please deliver completed masks to our Donation & Drop Off site (1333 NW 17th Street, Corvallis, 97330).
-This is a volunteer’s home, so please tread lightly.
+Please deliver completed masks to our Donation & Drop Off site (2945 NW Circle Blvd, Corvallis, 97330).
 We encourage you to wear your own PPE (gloves, mask) when you visit the donation site, and you can even use the hand-wash station built by some wonderful volunteers!
-The carport is our hub – you’ll find labeled bins for your donations.
+You'll find labeled bins for your donations.
 This place can get busy so please exercise good social distancing while you visit - we don't want it to look like the TP aisle at Costco!

 I can’t drive or go out.
 Can someone pick up the completed masks I’ve sewn?